 Not all of Ocean Park’s animals were sourced from drive fisheries.
 Their lone orca, Hoi-Wai, arrived half a world away from Britain.
 Captured in 1977 in Iceland, she and another orca (later named Winnie) served as substitutes for Windsor Safari Park.
 The safari park was forced to transfer their lone killer whale, Ramu, to SeaWorld when he outgrew their facilities.
 Originally named Suzie Wong, she was trained at the Clacton Pier Dolphinarium and then returned to Windsor when the Clacton’s infrastructure sustained severe storm damage.

-She was later delivered to Hong Kong on January 28th 1979, just in time for the Chinese New Year.
+She was later delivered to Hong Kong on January 28th 1979, just in time for the Lunar New Year.
 Upon her arrival, the public balked at her moniker (given the racist stereotype), and a naming contest was held.
 The winning name was Hoi-Wai (pronounced hoy-way), meaning “might of the ocean.”
 She would perform at the park with her rotating assortment of dolphin pool mates for eighteen years.

 In April 1989, she was briefly granted same-species companionship when Sea World Kamogawa sold Ocean Park their surplus adolescent bull.
 Renamed Prince, he lived with Hoi-Wai until July 1991, succumbing to melioidosis.
 (While Hoi-Wai was given annual booster vaccines for the disease from 1983 onward, it is unknown if Prince ever received any.)